GGULBAE/GGULBAE/README.md

 🔭 I’m currently working on WEB Front Developer.

-🌱 I’m currently learning Socket, Redis.
+🌱 I’m currently learning React, AWS.

 <!--
 **GGULBAE/GGULBAE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.